 You will create a narrated Powerpoint (or alternative format) presentation using just a single slide.
 Your presentation of this slide should go as close to a full 2 minutes as possible- no more, no less.
 Hit the highlights of your proposal.
 Think of it as a quick "elevator pitch" for your program!
-This presentation will be shared on Blackboard and viewable by your classmates.
-On our last day of class, you will log in to BB and view the compilation of presentations.
-The class will vote on which proposal should get our \imaginary\ funding.
+This presentation will be shared on Canvas and viewable by your classmates.
+During the last week of the semester, you will view the compilation of presentations and vote on which proposal should get our imaginary funding.

-H. Extra Credit Opportunities (10 points each)
+H. Extra Credit Opportunities (10 points per extra credit option; these are optional)